vstarkweather/GettingCleaningDataCourseProject/README.md

 README: GettingCleaningDataCourseProject
 ================================

-1, This file contains an overview of the raw data files, and the process followed in the **run_analysis.R** code to clean the data and prepare it as a tidy data set.
+1. This file contains an overview of the raw data files, and the process followed in the **run_analysis.R** code to clean the data and prepare it as a tidy data set.
 A description of the resulting tidy data set is provided.
+The file was prepared using RStudio version 0.98.1087 and R version 3.1.2 "Pumpkin Helmet".

 ## Raw Data Description
 2. The raw data files were downloaded from this URL: